elopezglez/CEGuys/README.md

 please create your own and your own DB.

-Some bad practices are used in this sample dont scare about it :) but feel free to improve it to your own benefit
+Some bad practices are used in this sample dont scare about it :) but feel free to improve it to your own benefit.